Zena Halpern's Templar Map

 In November 2016, area historian Doug Crowell introduced the Oak Island team to a New York-based researcher named Zena Halpern.
 What she brought to the table would reshape the investigation for years to come: three documents that, if authentic, would place the Knights Templar on Oak Island centuries before the Money Pit's discovery in 1795.
 Halpern was not a casual theorist.
-She had spent more than a decade tracing a chain Th of evidence from a medieval document purchased in Cremona, Italy, through a web of collectors, secret societies, and hidden objects, all the way to the shores of Nova Scotia.
+She had spent more than a decade tracing a chain of evidence from a medieval document purchased in Cremona, Italy, through a web of collectors, secret societies, and hidden objects, all the way to the shores of Nova Scotia.

-Her work appeared across multiple seasons of the show, generated real archaeological investigation, and connected Oak Island to European noble families, Templar prisons, and ancient navigation technology.
+Her work appeared across multiple seasons of the show, generated real archaeological investigation, and connected Oak Island to European noble families, Templar history, and ancient navigation technology.
 She passed away in 2018, and her entire research archive was bequeathed to the Oak Island team.
 This article examines what she presented, what the team found when they tested her claims on the ground, and where her evidence stands today.

 The Templar Document and its Origins